haruosuz/codon/README.md

 - We outline a simple approach, first to check whether a genome shows evidence of selected codon usage bias and then to assess the strength of bias in genes as a guide to their likely expression level; we illustrate this with an analysis of Shewanella oneidensis.
 - As an example, we have analyzed Shewanella oneidensis, a member of the gamma proteobacteria (Heidelberg et al. 2002).
 Eighteen codons, for 15 amino acids, occur at significantly higher frequencies in highly expressed genes than in the genome as a whole (see Supplementary Material online).
 Importantly, these codons do not reflect any simple compositional bias, such as G + U richness due to location of the highly expressed genes on the leading strand of replication.
 Rather, they include many codons which would be expected to be optimal, either because they are decoded by the most abundant tRNA species (e.g., 6 of the 9 Arg tRNA genes match CGU) or because they are perfectly complementary to the only tRNA species for the amino acid (e.g., UUC, UAC, CAC, AAC, GAC, and GAA).

+細菌の増殖速度、rRNAオペロン数、tRNA遺伝子コピー数、（翻訳の効率と正確度に関連する）高発現遺伝子の同義コドン使用バイアスの相関
 https://www.ncbi.nlm.nih.gov/pubmed/15728743
 Nucleic Acids Res.
 2005 Feb 23;33(4):1141-53.
 Print 2005.
 Variation in the strength of selected codon usage bias among bacteria.
 Sharp PM1, Bailes E, Grocock RJ, Peden JF, Sockett RE. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC549432/
+- These results are consistent with the hypothesis that species exposed to selection for rapid growth have more rRNA operons, more tRNA genes and more strongly selected codon usage bias.
+For example, Clostridium perfringens, the species with the highest value of S, can have a generation time as short as 7 min.
 - a set of 40 genes expected to be expressed constitutively at very high levels.
 This set included the genes encoding translation elongation factors Tu (tufA), Ts (tsf) and G (fusA), and 37 of the larger ribosomal proteins (encoded by genes rplA-rplF, rplI-rplT and rpsB-rpsT).
 - Inter-specific variation in bacterial growth rate appears to be positively correlated with the number of rRNA operons (42).
 - Information regarding the growth rate of bacteria in the wild is sparse, and so we have used the number of rRNA operons as a (very approximate) guide to the growth rate of species.
 Remarkably, C.perfringens, the species with the highest S-value (2.65) and 10 rRNA operons, can grow with a generation time under 7 min in specific laboratory conditions (55).